- Lecturer: Emar Edwards

 In a broad sense, calculus is the mathematical study of change consisting of differential calculus (concerning rates of change and slopes of curves) and integral calculus (concerning accumulation of quantities and the area under/between curves).

-The course covers the fundamental concepts of the differential and integral calculus of a single variable.
+The course continues the study of the fundamental concepts of the differential and integral calculus of a single variable.
 The used approach is intuitive and informal but nevertheless prepares students to understand the rigorous proofs at a subsequent level.
-A sound knowledge of the required prerequisite material (CAPE Pure Mathematics Units 1 & 2 or Preliminary Mathematics 1 & 2) is assumed.
-While there is a considerable overlap with the ideas encountered in the prerequisite courses, a greater emphasis is put on the fundamental ideas involved in differentiation and integration.
+While there is a considerable overlap with the ideas encountered in Calculus A, a greater emphasis is put on the fundamental ideas involved in differentiation and integration.
 The main results are derived and illustrated although often heuristic proofs are used.

-This course will treat the limits, continuity and differentiability of a function of a single variable and applications thereof, e.g., finding maxima and minima of functions.
-Integrals are introduced via Riemann sums and methods for their evaluation using antiderivatives are considered.
+This course will treat the limits, continuity and differentiability of a function of a single variable from a more rigorous point of view.
+Double integrals are introduced and methods for their evaluation are considered.